If someone asks me about one good feature of Bhrigu Lake, I will find it hard to answer the question. Because there is no one good feature.

 As you descend down the lake, you will reach Pandu Ropa (3500 m), a hamlet covered with verdant forests of pine trees.
 The panoramic views of Kullu Valley are simply breathtaking.

-The downhill trek finally reaches to a hot sulphur spring in Vashisht, an ancient village 6 km from old Manali.
+The downhill trek finally brings you to a hot sulphur spring in Vashisht, an ancient village 6 km from old Manali.
 Located beside Beas River, the wooden temple in the village is revered to Sage Vashisht and is about 4,000 years old.

-The legend has it that Lakshman who paid a visit to Sage Vashisht realized that the sage had to go for long walks to take bath.
-So he shot an arrow into the ground and the hot water came gushing out.
+Legend has it that Lakshman, who paid a visit to Sage Vashisht, realized that the sage had to go for long walks to take a bath.
+So he shot an arrow into the ground to make the hot water come gushing out.
 The pool is believed to have some medicinal value and is open to the public.
 There is another ancient stone temple adjacent to Vashisht Temple.

 So what really makes Bhrigu Lake one of the most amazing treks in India?
 Is it the high altitude?
 Or its steep ascend?
 The intriguing history?
 Or the magnificent flora-fauna?

 Man!
 I really can’t put my money on just one feature.
-It is the conglomeration of all the above things that makes Bhrigu Lake one of the magnificent treks.
+It is the conglomeration of all these factors and more that makes Bhrigu Lake one of the most magnificent treks.

-Just 3 days in the wilderness and it offers the grandeur views of meadows, snow, high altitude alpine lake, and a starry sky at an altitude of 14,100 ft.
+Just 3 days in the wilderness and it offers the grandeur of meadows, snow, high altitude alpine lake, and a starry sky at an altitude of 4,300M.